Browse listings of

 Rules:

-bullet From lower boundary of Wigwam Club to Scraggy View picnic ground - Gold Medal - artificial flies or lures only; bag and possession is 2 fish, 16" or longer
+• From lower boundary of Wigwam Club to Scraggy View picnic ground - Gold Medal - fishing with artificial flies or lures only; bag and possession is 2 fish, 16" or longer

-bullet From Strontia Springs dam to 300 yds upstream from DWB diversion structure - artificial flies or lures only; bag and possession is 2 fish, 16" or longer
+• From Strontia Springs dam to 300 yds upstream from DWB diversion structure - fishing with artificial flies or lures only; bag and possession is 2 fish, 16" or longer

 Where to stay?

-There are National Forest campgrounds at Lone Rock (just upstream from Deckers) and along Hwy 67 on the S. Platte, and near Hwy 126 south of Pine - many of them take reservations which is a good idea for weekends in the summer.
-There are some cabins available in Pine and near Deckers (contact Flies and Lies).
-You can reserve space for some of these places online at Reserve USA.
+There are National Forest campgrounds at Lone Rock (just upstream from Deckers) and along Hwy 67 on the S. Platte, and Kelsay, near Hwy 126 south of Pine - both of them take reservations which is a good idea for weekends in the summer.
+Other USFS do not take reservations, and some are tent only.
+There are some cabins available in Pine and near Deckers.
+You can reserve space for some of these places online at Recreation.gov.

 Info on Other South Platte areas: